cjus/JSQuiz/README.md

 first();
 second();
 ```
+> your answer

-## What are the three numbers displayed using the code below?
+### What are the three numbers displayed using the code below?

 ```
 var a = 6;